June 18th 2020

 As the government calls for more people to take vitamin D Peta Bee investigates why we all need a little more of this sunny supplement in our diet

-With summer finally here, we can finally say hello not only to long evenings but to our most reliable supplier of vitamin D: sunshine.
+With warmer weather finally here, we can say hello not only to long evenings but to our most reliable supplier of vitamin D: sunshine.
 Such has been the rise in prominence of this nutrient that we all know we need it to stay healthy.
 High levels have been linked to protection against heart disease and cancer, osteoporosis and a wide range of health problems.